Evidence for local spots of viscous electron flow in graphene at moderate mobility: Introduction

 \section{Introduction}

-Since electron-electron scattering is momentum conserving, if Umklapp scattering is suppressed, the corresponding electric resistance is not related to momentum relaxation, but to viscous properties of the electron liquid.\cite{Polini2020,Mayzel2019,Schaefer2009} Indeed, Navier-Stokes type equations have been employed at dominating electron-electron scattering to calculate resistance and charge flow patterns \cite{Narozhny2017,Narozhny2019,Torre2015,Polini2020}.
-Most notably, it has been shown that the resistance of a constriction can drop below its ballistic Landauer-B\"uttiker-type value via lateral drag as dubbed the Gurzhi effect,\cite{Gurzhi1968, Govorov2004} that a Poisseuile flow implying an inverted parabolic velocity profile appears across a ribbon \cite{Torre2015,Guo2017,Moessner2019,Holder2019} and that vortices of current flow can develop \cite{Mohseni2005} sideways from a current injection point \cite{Torre2015,Levitov2016,Danz2020,Chandra2019,Lent1990, Pellegrino2016} or within a disorder potential \cite{Mendoza2011,Li2020}.
-Vortices at current injection points develop also without a dominating viscous flow and are, hence, not a smoking gun.\cite{Hui2020,Chandra2019}
+Since electron-electron scattering is momentum conserving, if Umklapp scattering is absent, the corresponding electric resistance is not related to momentum relaxation, but to viscous properties of the electron liquid.\cite{Polini2020,Mayzel2019,Schaefer2009} Indeed, Navier-Stokes type equations have been employed to calculate resistance and charge flow patterns when electron-electron scattering\cite{Narozhny2017,Narozhny2019,Torre2015,Polini2020} dominates.
+This revealed that the resistance of a constriction can drop below its ballistic Landauer-B\"uttiker-type value via lateral drag (as dubbed the Gurzhi effect \cite{Gurzhi1968, Govorov2004}), that a Poisseuile flow implying an inverted parabolic velocity profile appears across a ribbon \cite{Torre2015,Guo2017,Moessner2019,Holder2019} and that vortices of current flow can develop \cite{Mohseni2005} sideways from a current injection point \cite{Torre2015,Levitov2016,Danz2020,Chandra2019,Lent1990, Mendoza2011,Pellegrino2016} or within a disorder potential \cite{Li2020}.

-Experimentally, first evidence of the Gurzhi effect has been found for GaAs constrictions.\cite{deJong1995} More recently, indications of a dominating viscous electron flow appeared in other 2D materials such as graphene \cite{Bandurin2016,Crossno2016,Ghahari2016,Gallagher2019,Kumar2017,Berdyugin2019,Bandurin2018,Geurs2020,Lucas2018} or PdCoO$_2$ \cite{Moll2016} as well as in the 3D Dirac- and Weyl-type materials PtSn$_4$\cite{Fu2020} and WP$_2$\cite{Gooth2018}, respectively.
-These encouraging results using electric or heat transport experiments, partly at optical frequencies \cite{Gallagher2019,Block2020}, revealed the viscous flow indirectly via its detailed parameter dependence.
-A real-space visualization has been accomplished for graphene displaying the Poiseuille charge flow profile \cite{Sulpizio2019} up to room temperature \cite{Ku2020} and its transition to ohmic \cite{Jenkins2020} or ballistic transport profiles \cite{Sulpizio2019}.
-Moreover, a GaAs constriction in the viscous regime has been probed by scanning gate microscopy without conclusive interpretation of the observed patterns \cite{Braem2018}.\\
+The first experimental evidence of Gurzhi effect was found for GaAs constrictions.\cite{deJong1995} More recently, indications of a dominant viscous electron flow were observed in other 2D materials such as graphene \cite{Bandurin2016,Crossno2016,Ghahari2016,Gallagher2019,Kumar2017,Berdyugin2019,Bandurin2018,Geurs2020,Lucas2018} or PdCoO$_2$ \cite{Moll2016} as well as in the 3D Dirac- and Weyl-type materials PtSn$_4$\cite{Fu2020} and WP$_2$\cite{Gooth2018}, respectively.
+These experiments proved viscous flow indirectly via electric or heat transport experiments, partly at optical frequencies, \cite{Gallagher2019,Block2020} using the detailed parameter dependence.
+A real-space visualization has been accomplished for graphene displaying Poiseuille charge flow profile \cite{Sulpizio2019, Ku2020} and its transition to ohmic \cite{Jenkins2020} or ballistic \cite{Sulpizio2019} transport profiles .
+Additionally, artificial constrictions in the viscous regime have been probed for GaAs by scanning gate microscopy \cite{Braem2018} and for graphene by scanning tunneling potentiometry \cite{krebs2021}.\\